“When you find yourself in a hole, stop digging.”-Will Rogers

 Turnaround is an active process involving new skills blended with historical expertise.
 It requires innovation, stamina, integrity, discipline, prudence, and sacrifice.

-Too often, businesses attempt to survive without modifying their behavior—an approach which most always ends in tragedy.
-One need to appreciate that the present distress is outcome of wrong approaches, strategies and advisors.
-To turnaround one need to move away from the clutches of these blockades and look at fresh set of solutions and advisors.
+Too often, businesses attempt to survive without modifying their behavior—an approach that almost always ends in tragedy.
+One must appreciate that the present distress results from wrong approaches, strategies, and advisors.
+To turn around, one needs to move away from the clutches of these blockades and look at a fresh set of solutions and advisors.

-Sometimes, companies delay too long waiting for a clearer picture of what should be done—another disaster.
-Occasionally, too much change is introduced too soon—a tactic which brings more confusion than progress.
+Sometimes, companies wait too long for a clearer picture of what should be done—another disaster.
+Occasionally, too much change is introduced too soon—a tactic that brings more confusion than progress.

 Those firms which approach the turnaround process more systematically can achieve better results.
 Superior methods can save the firm.
 Inferior methods, employed at critical times, can destroy it.
 It is better to seek expert support than take the matter upon oneself for a successful turnaround.